Patil-Kranti/DocScan/README.md

 # DocScan

-This is an android project writen in kotlin turns your mobile into a portable scanner, which can be used for scanning handwritten notes and printed documents.
+This is an android project written in kotlin turns your mobile into a portable scanner, which can be used for scanning handwritten notes and printed documents.

 It automatically detect the edge of the paper over a contrasting surface.After the page is detected, it compensates any perspective from the image adjusting it to a 90 degree top view and saves it on a folder on the device.
 <hr>

 ## Features